-If you aren't as familiar with Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI) and Medicare or Medicaid as you want to be, we recommend you check out the Social Security benefits listed in the Redbook link below.
+If you aren't as familiar with Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI) and Medicare or Medicaid as you want to be, we recommend you check out the Social Security benefit information listed in the Redbook link below.

 Knowledge = Opportunity!

 Don't forget that the Social Security PASS plan is a work incentive that can assist you with your education goals.